Religion in Portland, Oregon

-Historically, Portland has been a religious city.
+Historically, Portland, Oregon has been a religious city.
 In modern times, however, it has become the least religious city in the United States.
+According to the 2024 Pew Research Center Religious Landscape Study, 44% of people in the Portland area in 2024 identified as "unaffiliated," tied with Seattle, and 2% higher than San Francisco.
+Specifically, 21% identify as "nothing in particular," 12% as atheists, and 9% as agnostic.

-According to a Public Religion Research Institute survey, 42% of Portlanders do not identify with any organized religion.
-That is 9% more that the two runner ups, San Francisco and Seattle, 33% each.
-Of these people, 4% identified as Atheists, 8% identified as Agnostic, and 29% said their religion is "nothing in particular."
+According to the same study, 42% of the Portland area identifies as Christian, with 25% identifying as some kind of Protestant, 11% identifying as Catholic, and 4% identifying as Latter-day Saint (Mormon).
+About 2% fall into other Christian categories.
+About 5% identify as "Unitarians, other liberal faiths, and new age religions."
+8% fall into other religious categories, including Islam, Judaism, Buddhism, and Hinduism.

 History

 Like most American cities, for most of its history, Portland was overwhelmingly Christian.
 The first Protestant church in Oregon was built in Oregon City starting in 1842.
 Completed in 1844, this Methodist church was also the first Protestant church on the continental West Coast of what became the United States.
 The oldest existing church is St. John's Episcopal Church, now known as Oaks Pioneer Church.
 Fashioned from a partly completed house owned by pioneer Lot Whitcomb, it was the first Episcopal church in Oregon.
 The church was built in Milwaukie and the building was moved to its current location in Sellwood in 1961 after it had been practically abandoned in favor of a newer building which still exists today on the corner of SE Jefferson and 21st in Milwaukie.
 In an 1890 analysis of Portland, E. Kimbark MacColl wrote "Portland was well endowed with churches, with approximately one for every 600 residents."
 On July 26, 1897, the Northwestern States Mission (headquartered in Portland) was organized by the Church of Jesus Christ of Latter-day Saints (LDS Church) to search out Latter-day Saints who had moved to Oregon.
 In 1887, businessmen that were members of the LDS Church established a lumber mill near Baker, Oregon.
 This act, combined with the prophecies of church apostle Franklin D. Richards that there would be stakes in Oregon, led to the further migration of Latter-day Saints into the state.